adambard/learnxinyminutes-docs/haskell.html.markdown

 -- to a given parameter.
 In contrast to standard function application, which -- has highest possible priority of 10 and is left-associative, the `$` operator -- has priority of 0 and is right-associative.
-Such a low priority means that -- the expression on its right is applied as the parameter to the function on its left.
+Such a low priority means that -- the expression on its right is applied as parameter to function on its left.

 -- before
 even (fib 7) -- false